thatmariia/macro-eeg-model/_sources/autoapi/macro_eeg_model/evaluation/index.rst

       :type sim_frequencies: numpy.ndarray
       :param sim_data: The simulated data (e.g., power or coherence) to plot, keyed by simulation name.
       :type sim_data: dict
+      :param plot_type: The type of plot to create (default is "line").
+Currently, "line" and "scatter" are supported.
+      :type plot_type: str, optional
       :param fig: The figure object for plotting (default is None).
       :type fig: matplotlib.figure.Figure, optional
       :param ax: The axis object for plotting (default is None).